EasyScience/EasyApp/examples/AdvancedPy/README.md

     ├── AdvancedPy.qmlproject               # QML project for the Qt Creator IDE ├── AdvancedPy.pyproject                # Python project for the Qt Creator IDE │
     └── 🗂️ AdvancedPy                       # Directory with the name of the current Python package ├── __init__.py                     # Executed when the current Python package is imported
         ├── main.qml                        # Root QML component
         ├── main.py                         # Root Python file
         │
         ├── 🗂️ Backends                     # Backend logic
-        │   ├── MockBackend.qml             # Parent object for all other objects with mock QML logic │   ├── real_backend.py             # Parent object for all other objects with real python logic │   │
-        │   ├── 🗂️ MockQml                  # Mock QML backend to be used if no python backend is defined │   │   ├── qmldir
+        │   ├── MockBackend.qml             # Parent object for all other objects with mock QML logic │   ├── 🗂️ MockQml                  # Mock QML backend to be used if no python backend is defined │   │   ├── qmldir
         │   │   ├── Status.qml              # Mock logic for the status bar
         │   │   ├── Project.qml             # Mock logic for the application page 'Project'
         │   │   └── Report.qml              # Mock logic for the application page 'Report'
         │   │
-        │   └── 🗂️ real_py                  # Real Python backend
+        │   ├── real_backend.py             # Parent object for all other objects with real python logic │   └── 🗂️ real_py                  # Real Python backend
-        │       ├── helpers.py              # Some helper functions
         │       ├── status.py               # Logic for the status bar
         │       ├── project.py              # Logic for the application page 'Project'
-        │       └── report.py               # Logic for the application page 'Report'
+        │       ├── report.py               # Logic for the application page 'Report'
+        │       │
+        │       └── 🗂️ logic                # Pure Python logic (not QObject-based)
+        │           └── helpers.py          # Some helper functions
         │
         └── 🗂️ Gui                          # Frontend GUI components
             ├── qmldir